r1ckr/demoLightSwitch/README.md

 # Turn it off
 mosquitto_pub -h test.mosquitto.org -p 1883 -t "/r1ckr/led" -m "off"
 ```
+That should turn on or off the LED

 ## Amazon Alexa
 Go to developer.amazon.com and create a new skill, then in the JSON editor paste the content of the [definition.json](aws-alexa/definition.json) file.